Best Campsites in New Zealand to Check Out

 The amenities are modern, well-appointed and clean with the entire campground being maintained to a high standard by the owners and staff.

-It is a short distance to beautiful beaches such as Cooks Beach, Hahei Beach and Hot Water Beach.
+The great thing about Flaxmill Bay is its location; it is a short distance to beautiful beaches such as Hahei Beach, Hot Water Beach and Cooks Beach.

 If you’re looking to burn off some calories, then join a kayak paddle to Cathedral Cove.
 It gets its name from the natural archway carved into the cliff by the elements.

 My favourite is the 3-kilometre return walk up to the Shakespeare Cliff Lookout.
 There are some steep sections, but the views from the open area at the top are well worth the effort.

-There’s a quaint café nearby called the Eggcentric Café and Restaurant.
+From the campsite near by there’s a quaint café called the Eggcentric Café and Restaurant.
 It’s more than just a café, as it showcases some of the best works from local artists.

 Next time you’re in New Zealand, make sure Flaxmill Bay is on your itinerary.
 Here is a Coromandel road trip guide to help you get the most out of your next visit.

-7. Red Beach- Campsite in the City
+7. Red Beach Campsite in the City

 Suggested by Maureen Spencer from So Many Places!
 So Little Time!

 Sometimes you need a campsite in a city.
 Maybe you are arriving or departing from the city, or maybe there are places to go and things to see that are on your must-do list in that city.

 In Auckland, about 30 to 40 minutes’ drive from the city, heading north, or 45 minutes to an hour from Auckland Airport heading north, is the Red Beach Top 10 Holiday Park.

-It has about 60 powered and nonpowered camping sites for tents and RVs, about 6 cabins, and surrounding the park are about 250 private baches (beach cottages).
+It has about 60 powered and nonpowered camping sites for tents (and for anyone RVing in New Zealand), about 6 cabins, and surrounding the park are about 250 private baches (beach cottages).

 The park has all the usual facilities you require such as a kitchen and dining area, barbeques, laundry facilities, children’s playground, security gates, and immaculately clean bathroom and shower facilities.

 Red Beach (named after the color of the shells on the beach) is a couple of minutes walk away and there is access via a steep set of steps down a cliff to the camp’s own private beach.